-Before we dive straight to the writing prompts, let’s first understand why writing prompts are important for this age group.
+Before we dive straight into the writing prompts, let’s first understand why writing prompts are important for this age group.

 The importance of writing prompts for middle school:

-Many students at this age group have the ability to write on complex issues.
+Many students in this age group have the ability to write on complex issues.

 It is also crucial to build writing skills at this age to reinforce a positive writing habit.

 Using prompts like these, middle schoolers might be encouraged to even start journaling.

 Journal writing can be a creative outlet for children to express their feelings and needs.
 The best part of journaling is that is flexible and easy to implement.